CarmenK2/ETL-project/README.md

 ### Steps:
 #### Step 1 - Transform WineData.csv
-* Reading in WineData.csv and display data
-* Create new dataframe with the following columns: country, price, province, region_1, title, winery, variety
+* Create new dataframe with the following columns: country, price, points, province, region_1, title, winery, variety
 * Rename column headers
 * Filter dataframe for 'Western Australia'
+* Inspect dataframe for unique values
+* Reset index for each of the wineries
+* Drop column 'index'
+* Find unique values for wineries
+* Create a list of unique wineries to use for Google API to find location of wineries

+#### Step 2 - Find winery latitudes and longitudes utilising Google API
 *
+* Create a loop to extract latitude and longitude for each unique winerey

+#### Step 3 - Find winery latitudes and longitudes utilising Google API

 ### Challenges
 *